Review of Order Amounts

 How often can my order be reviewed?

 Generally, child support obligations may be reviewed and adjusted, if appropriate, once every 36 months at the request of either parent.
-There must be a change in the noncustodial parent's gross income in an amount equal to or more than 20%, or more than $100 per month, in order to petition the court for modification of the child support amount.
+There must be a change in the noncustodial parent's gross income in an amount equal to or more than 20% per month, in order to petition the court for modification of the child support amount.

 I just lost my job and can't afford to pay the support I'm ordered to pay.
 What can I do?